What Is

 2. Optimize your website content’s length – Good web content should be built out and give enough information about the given topic.
 Google also considers word count when ranking pages.
 For textual content, pages should generally have at least 500 words worth of content in order for Google to rank it highly.
 Website visitors also will be more engaged with your site when you provide ample information for them to digest.

-3. Make your web content original – It is incredibly important to create original piece of content.
+3. Make your web content original – It is incredibly important to create an original piece of content.
 Plagiarism is frowned upon and can get your website penalized by Google.
 In fact, even small pieces of duplicate content can hurt the overall performance of your site.
 You should not have any duplicate content with other sites on the web or other pages on your own site.
 Instead, all content should be 100% original and unique.

 4. Keep your website content fresh – A good website will always have fresh, or updated content.
 Websites that have had the same content on them for months or years become boring to website visitors and don’t rank well in the search results.
 Instead, content should be updated monthly at the least.
 Blogs are a great way to keep content fresh because you can always post a blog on a new topic.